sentclose/sentc-docs/docs/src/guide/user.md

 ::::

-This will make sure that only the devices of the user got access to the user data.
+This will ensure that only the user's devices have access to the user's data.

-After this the user can just log in on the new device.
+After this, the user can log in on the new device.

 ## Get devices

-The device list can be fetched via pagination.
+The device list can be fetched through pagination.

 :::: tabs type:card